VJBS - Vee Jefferson

 the rain drops cleanse your surroundings of chaos and clutter, (focus)

-and the puddles you can't step over,
+and the puddles you can't step over, (life lessons)

 well, they water your internal seeds of inspiration, (new light)